SisuKah/WebPortfolio/HackathonChatBot/readme.md

 At the Junction Hackathon, we built a privacy-aware ChatBot in just 48 hours.
 The system was designed to process patient data while enforcing strict filtering rules to ensure compliance and data protection.
+Our project used, python apis to communicate with the frontend which was built with nextjs, typescript and used Firestore database both for database and authentication.
+We ended up 3rd place and won 200e.